AskMeAgain/Event-Meshinery/README.md

 ## Meshinery vs KafkaStreams

-Doing long running (blocking) calls (like rest) via Kafka Streams represents a challenge as this blocks a single thread in the Kafka Streams framework from processing other messages.
-To solve this problem, this framework removes a
+Doing long running (blocking) calls (like rest) via Kafka Streams represents a challenge as this blocks a single thread in the Kafka Streams framework from processing other messages and a single partition from getting processed:

-guarantee:
+**If you block a partition with a long running call, then you cannot process any other messages from this partition until the processing is unblocked.**

-**Messages are not processed in order, but processed as they arrive.**
+This means that you can only scale in Kafka Streams as far as your Kafka Cluster (Partition count) allows:

-This is possible if your events are completely independent of each other and it doesnt matter if you process message B before message A, even if it happened before/was written before in the Kafka Partition.
+If your Kafka Cluster has 32 Partitions per topic, you can only have a max number of 32 running threads and can only run 32 stream processors/message processing in parallel.

-You can easily scale an application written with Event Meshinery by running them in parallel and using kafka consumer groups.
-The big plus is that you can now process multiple messages in parallel **originating from a single partition**.
+To solve this problem, the Event-Meshinery framework removes a guarantee:

-This is not possible in Kafka Streams and means that you can only scale in Kafka Streams as far as your Kafka Cluster allows
+**Messages are not processed in a partition in order, but processed as they arrive.**

-(Partition count).
+This is possible if your events are completely independent of each other and it doesnt matter if you process message B before message A, even if it is stored in the same partition.

 ## Advantages

 * This framework lets you structure your code in a really transparent way by providing a state store independent api
-* You can separate the business layer from the underlying implementation layer
+* You separate the business layer from the underlying implementation layer
 * You can resume a process in case of error and you will start exactly where you left off
 * Fine granular configs for your thread management
 * Fast time-to-market: switching between state stores is super easy: Start with memory for fast iteration cycles, if you need more guarantees switch to mysql or kafka without much work
-* Easily integrated (using Spring or by constructing everything by hand, check the examples)
+* Easily integrated (using Spring or by constructing everything by hand)
 * Create a complete event diagram to map your events and how they interact with each other (see "Draw the Graph")

 ## Draw the Graph